elucian/bee/draft/databases.md

 ```

 ## Transactions
 Data model can work with transactions.
 A transaction start automatically when you make first modification.
 Modifications must be consistent.
-When modifications are ready you can commit changes.
+When modifications are done you can commit changes.
 If any table reference or constraint fail verification transaction is rolled back automatically and signal back an error.

 **data manipulation**